Minouche Shafik

 Before joining the IMF, Minouche served as permanent secretary of the UK government’s Department for International Development (DFID).
 Her tenure there coincided with DFID being ranked the best-performing department in government, and she helped secure the UK’s commitment to giving 0.7% of GDP to fight poverty in the world’s poorest countries.

 At age 36, Minouche became the youngest-ever vice president of the World Bank, where she worked on the institution’s first-ever report on the environment, led work on infrastructure and private-sector investment, and advised governments in post-communist Eastern Europe.
-She led policy work and published books on the prospects for economic progress in the Middle East.
+She led policy work and published books on the prospects for economic progress in the Middle East during the Oslo peace process.

 Minouche received a B.A. from the University of Massachusetts Amherst, an M.Sc. from LSE, and a D.Phil. from St Antony’s College at Oxford University.
 She holds a life peerage and is a crossbench member of the House of Lords, received a damehood for services to the global economy, an honorary fellowship of the British Academy and of St Antony’s College at Oxford, and has six honorary doctorates.
 Her most recent book, What We Owe Each Other: A New Social Contract for a Better Society, has been translated into 12 languages.
 She has served as deputy chair and a trustee of the British Museum, the Council of the Institute for Fiscal Studies, and a governor of the National Institute of Economic and Social Research.
 She has been a member of the board of the Gates Foundation since 2022.